-The benchmark federal funds rate – which policymakers at the U.S. central bank voted to raise four times in 2018, to a range between 2.25 percent and 2.50 percent – can affect consumers by increasing borrowing costs.
-That includes things like auto loan rates and 30-year-fixed mortgage rates; even a slightly lower rate for both can mean thousands of dollars in savings for consumers.
+The interbank lending rate – which policymakers at the U.S. central bank voted to raise four times in 2018 – can affect consumers by increasing borrowing costs.
+That includes things like auto loans and credit cards; even a slightly lower rate for both can mean thousands of dollars in savings for consumers.

-For consumers, that can be both good and bad news, according to Curt Long, the chief economic and vice president of research at the National Association of Federally-Insured Credit Unions.
+For consumers, that can be both good and bad news, according to Curt Long, the chief economist and vice president of research at the National Association of Federally-Insured Credit Unions.

 “It kind of depends on which side of the fence they’re on,” he said.
 “If you’re potentially going to be a borrower in the near future, the fact that the Fed seems determined to be patient, in their words, is probably good news.
 It means rates will probably stay lower than they would have otherwise.
 On the other hand, if you’re a saver, that might not be as good of news for you.”

-That’s because some banks and credit unions will increase their savings rate during Fed hikes, making it a good chance for consumers to earn more on their savings.
+That’s because some banks and credit unions will increase their savings rate during Fed hikes, making it a good chance for consumers – particularly retirees living off of their savings – to earn more.

 The correlation isn’t quite so direct, however: The Fed raises the cost of borrowing for banks, which in turn passes that along to consumers.
 Congress tasked the central bank in 1977 with promoting “maximum employment, production and purchasing power” by keeping the cost of goods stable and creating solid labor-market conditions.

-Typically, when policymakers are trying to spur additional consumer spending, they lower interest rates to reduce the cost of borrowing (during the financial recession in 2008, for instance, the Fed lowered it to effectively zero and did not raise it again until 2015).
-Conversely, to avoid inflation and cool the economy, it will raise rates to make it more expensive to borrow.
+Typically, when policymakers are trying to spur additional consumer spending, they lower interest rates to reduce the cost of borrowing (during the recession in 2008, for instance, the Fed lowered them to effectively zero and did not raise them again until 2015).
+Conversely, to avoid inflation and cool the economy, it will raise rates to make borrowing more expensive.